Magisk-Modules-Repo/IPControl/README.md

         [--help]        Print this usage document.

+* To detect whether found switch works correctly, device must be charging whilst configuring, [--configure] will throw an error if it isn't charging.

 ## Support

 * Just tell me what happens in detail at the thread and I'll tell you what next.